www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] It seems, that codemirror 6 has better mobile view.
     * [ ] A no-code editor would be interesting for something interactive like crisis network (Cin), where a program also represents a GUI for interacting with the world.
+* [ ] Note that initial no-code editor was a feature creep.
 # Done Tasks
 * [x] Improve user experience regarding the application's responsiveness, by supporting multiple web server users at once.
     * [x] Implement basic multi threading injection framework.